-Tax status of cryptocurrency has been a very “hot” topic lately with the IRS sending warning letters to crypto investors in July – August 2019, as well as the new crypto tax guidance issued by the IRS on the 9th of October.
+Tax status of cryptocurrency has been a very “hot” topic lately with the IRS sending warning letters to crypto investors, as well as the new crypto tax guidance issued by the IRS on the 9th of October.
 And even though the taxation of cryptocurrency lacks clarity, one thing about it is clear: the IRS will do anything it can to fight bitcoin tax evasion.

 The IRS, the federal service collecting taxes in the United States, issued the first bitcoin tax guidance (notice 2014-21) in 2014.
 And since then, it is persistently taking further steps to prevent bitcoin tax evasion.